Profile of New England Patriots

-(Reuters) - Profile of the New England Patriots, who defeated the Seattle Seahawks 28-24 in the Super Bowl on Sunday.
+(Reuters) - Profile of the New England Patriots, who play the Seattle Seahawks in the Super Bowl on Sunday.

 Founded:1959.
 The Pats, as they are commonly known, joined the American Football League in 1959 as the Boston Patriots.
 In 1971 they moved to the current home in Foxborough, Massachusetts and changed their name to the New England Patriots.